ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/06-cli_settings.md

 Custom SSH/Telnet ports settings enable the discovery process to use different than standard ports for connecting.
 The standard for SSH is port 22 and 23 for Telnet.

-In the following example we will configure the discovery process to use port `8080` for SSH connections towards firewall at `192.168.168.10`:
+In the following example we will configure the discovery process to use port `8080` for SSH connections towards a firewall at `192.168.168.10`:

 ![Custom SSH port](custom_ssh_port.png)

-As a result of such configuration, we would create a new item under the **Custom SSH/Telnet ports** configuration, which will be applied to every new snapshot created by IP Fabric.
+As a result of such a configuration, we would create a new item under the **Custom SSH/Telnet ports** configuration, which will be applied to every new snapshot created by IP Fabric.

 ![List of custom SSH port](custom_ssh_port_list.png)